arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Identity & Access Management (IAM).md

 # IAM
 - Global Service (IAM entities like roles can be used in any region without recreation)

+> **IAM Query API** can be used to make direct calls to the IAM web service (using access key ID and secret access key for authentication)

 ## Users & Groups
 - Groups cannot be nested